MicrosoftDocs/Viva/Viva/engage/configure-your-yammer-network/enforce-office-365-identity.md

    *[SIGNATURE]*

 5. If you're ready to start enforcing this setting, select **Okay**.
-You'll return to the Security Settings page where the **Enforce Office 365 identity in Yammer** checkbox is now selected.
+Go to the Security Settings page where the **Enforce Office 365 identity in Viva Engage** checkbox is now selected.

    > [!NOTE]
    > You can also select [Start blocking users who don't have Viva Engage licenses](../manage-viva engage-users/manage-viva engage-licenses-in-office-365.md#StartBlocking) to ensure that only users with Viva Engage licenses can login to Viva Engage.

 6. Choose **Save** to save all your settings on the page.

-   If you don't choose **Save** but instead navigate away from the page, your settings won't take effect.
+   If you navigate away from this page, your settings won't take effect.

 ## Stop enforcing Office 365 identity in Viva Engage
 <a name="StopEnforcing"> </a>